-This is an intensive one year master’s degree program consisting of intensive weekend courses (Friday afternoon/evening and all day Saturday) and full week Institutes (summer, etc.).
-Students participate in a full-year, clinically-rich internship beginning Day 1 at candidate’s home school.
+This is an intensive one year master's degree program consisting of weekend courses (Friday afternoon/evening and all day Saturday) and full week institutes (summer, etc.).
+Students participate in a full-year, clinically-rich internship beginning Day 1 at the candidate's home school.

-Fordham’s Accelerated Masters Program was selected by the New York City Department of Education’s Leadership Office to be part of their Pathways to Leadership preparation programs.
-Members of the AMPEL Cohort will have opportunities to network with the NYCDOE Leadership Office and other leadership candidates from other partner programs.
+Fordham's Accelerated Masters Program in Educational Leadership (AMPEL) was selected by the New York City Department of Education's Leadership Office to be part of their Pathways to Leadership preparation programs.
+Members of the AMPEL Cohort will have opportunities to network with the New York City Department of Education (NYCDOE) Leadership Office and other leadership candidates from other partner programs.

-The program focuses on standards-based learning aligned with ISLLC/ELCC Leadership Standards and NYSED standards for School Leaders.
-Students learn through theory and practice with problem/project-based learning, case studies, data analysis, examination of current trends and priorities such as instructional leadership and the common core standards, quality supervision and evaluation, simulations, readings, walk-throughs, internships and mentoring, etc.
+The program focuses on standards-based learning aligned with ISLLC/ELCC Leadership Standards and New York State Education Department (NYSED) standards for school leaders.
+Students learn through theory and practice with problem/project-based learning; case studies; data analysis; examination of current trends and priorities (such as instructional leadership); common core standards; quality supervision and evaluation; simulations; readings; walk-throughs; internships and mentoring, etc.

 - Have a minimum of two (2) years paid, full-time teaching/counseling experience;

 - Be a full time teacher/counselor in an elementary or secondary school;

 - Meet the general requirements for admission to graduate study in the Graduate School of Education;

 - Demonstrate effective communication skills (written and oral);